 The capital levy that the Deer Park School District is asking the community to consider includes capital projects (which the state does not fund) that "preserve our past and plan for the future."
 This is Arcadia Elementary's roof.
 It needs to be replaced along with the HVAC system.
 The roof at Arcadia, along with safety and security systems pre-K - 12 (intercoms, emergency alert systems, and phones), as well as other upgrades to Arcadia Elementary, such as fencing and new carpet, along with the purchase of the land east of Deer Park Elementary School and rebuilding of the transportation facility, are capital projects included in the capital levy.
 Ballots will hit your mailboxes later this week.
 Photo credit: Angie McBride

-4 days ago, DPSD
+4 months ago, DPSD

 Arcadia roof